 Research Improves State-Level Utility Regulation through Analysis of Regulatory Uncertainty and Long-Term Cost Impacts

 Since June 2014, electric utilities across the United States have been weighing how to comply with the U.S. Environmental Protection Agency’s (EPA) proposed Clean Power Plan (CPP) while hedging risks in a power market undergoing a sea of change due to rapidly shifting fuel economies.
-The stakes are high—decisions can effect consumers’ power costs and undermine emissions reductions efforts.
+The stakes are high—decisions can affect consumers’ power costs and undermine emissions reductions efforts.
 And the choices entailed by the prospective regulation are both many and complex.

 The CPP would regulate carbon dioxide emissions from power plants under section 111(d) of the Clean Air Act by establishing state-by-state emissions rate goals for affected fossil fuel–fired units, largely existing coal and natural gas combined cycle generators.
 A key element of the proposal is its flexibility mechanisms: states can achieve emissions reductions through a variety of actions, such as improving heat rates at coal plants, shifting generation from coal plants to gas plants that have fewer emissions, and engaging in “outside the fence” efforts—investing in renewable generation and energy efficiency programs, for example.
 States can also choose to trade emissions obligations with other states if it reduces their compliance costs, or they can convert the emissions rate-based goals in the CPP into mass-based targets to achieve additional flexibility.